 Who is American Education Services?

-American Education Services (AES) is a student loan servicer and debt collection agency located in Harrisburg, Pennsylvania.
+American Education Services (AES) is a student loan servicer located in Harrisburg, Pennsylvania.
 They collect government-backed student loan debt.

 You may see AES listed on your credit report as a collections account.
 This can happen if you have defaulted on your federal student loans.